 Elements of Logos

-The main elements are shapes, symbols, color, space, text, and font.
+The main elements are shapes, symbols, color, space, text, and fonts.
 Each component conveys a marketing message and influences your customers’ perception of your brand.
-For logo design, it’s especially important to incorporate these elements so they are usable across a variety of media formats, from printed materials, web interfaces and mobile apps, to different forms of marketing and promotional materials.
-In a nutshell, make your logo simple, memorable, and versatile.
+It’s especially important to incorporate these elements so they are usable across a variety of media formats, from printed materials, web interfaces and mobile apps, to different forms of marketing and promotional materials.
+In a nutshell, make your design simple, memorable, and versatile.

 Symbols and Shapes in Logo Design